HumaIlyas/Project-heritage-housing-issues/README.md

 ---
 # Issues Found During App Development and Deployment
 The following issues were found during app development and deployment<br>
-- To deploy Powdery Mildew Detector on Heroku, the stack by default did not support the Python version used to develop the app.<br>
+- To deploy Heritage Housing Issues on Heroku, the stack by default did not support the Python version used to develop the app.<br>
 I adjusted this issue:
    * By changing the stack of my project from 22 to 2